ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 This automatically generate all you need to do the mapping.

 ![SOAP API REST remove invoke](./images/apic-soap-rest-assembly-generated.png)

+We just need to complete the mapping for both request and response.
+The first Map policy will convert the JSON request to a SOAP request, the second will convert the SOAP response into a JSON response.
+With the getAllBranches operation, there is a paricularity.
+The request does not take any parameter.
+So there is not explicit mapping to perform.
+We are just going to open the first Map policy to understand what is happening.
+Click on the first Map policy, this opens the mapping editor.
+You can see on the right, the SOAP message, and nothing on the left.
+We do not need to specify an input in this case.
+The SOAP message contains everything needed, i.e. The SOAP headers, body, operation and setting the two specific HHTP Header SOAP action and the .

 Unfortunately, you will have to wait for the details to do the mapping.
 In two words, we need to define the REST interface, and do the mapping.